 4. How does AppWorks Accelerator help founders enter new markets?

-Since 2009, AppWorks has accumulated a great number of entrepreneur communities and VC partner connections.
+Since 2009, AppWorks has made close connections within entrepreneur communities and in the venture capital ecosystem.
 When startup teams want to enter a new market, we can quickly help them learn from local partners to obtain key resources and business models that are tailored to different regions.

-The AppWorks community includes our accelerator alumni, international start-up teams that have received investment from AppWorks Venture Fund, and mentors with insight and experience.
-Our community of entrepreneurs is located all over the world, and many are from our key markets in Southeast Asia, such as Singapore, Indonesia, Vietnam, the Philippines, Thailand, etc. For example, Eden Farm is an up and coming startup from Indonesia that is familiar with local logistics and agricultural products.
-And Carousell is a startup from Singapore, which focuses on C2C e-commerce and has expanded to 8 markets in Asia.
+The AppWorks community includes our accelerator alumni, international startup teams that have received investment from AppWorks Venture Fund, and mentors with insight and experience.
+Our community of entrepreneurs is located all over the world, and many are from our key markets in Southeast Asia, such as Singapore, Indonesia, Vietnam, the Philippines, Thailand, etc. For example, Eden Farm is an up-and-coming startup from Indonesia that is familiar with local logistics and agricultural products; while Carousell is a startup from Singapore, which focuses on C2C e-commerce and has expanded to 8 markets in Asia.

 In addition to our community, AppWorks has also strategically cooperated with more than 20 venture capital funds across Southeast Asia and the web3 industry.
-Our partners include ACV, Golden Gate Ventures, Openspace Ventures, Ascend Vietnam Ventures, Pantera, Play Future Fund, etc. When entering a new market, we can easily cooperate with investors from different regions to help you expand local connections and business opportunities more efficiently.
+Our partners include ACV, Golden Gate Ventures, Openspace Ventures, Ascend Vietnam Ventures, Foxmont Capital, Pantera Capital, Play Future Fund, etc. When entering a new market, we can easily cooperate with investors from different regions to help you expand local connections and business opportunities more efficiently.

 5. What does AppWorks look for in applications?